aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicercache/_index.md

 ### crossFilterType {#crossFilterType--}

-Returns or sets whether a slicer is participating in cross filtering with other slicers that share the same slicer cache, and how cross filtering is displayed.
-Read/write
+Indicates how to show items with no data of slicer.

 ```javascript
 crossFilterType : SlicerCacheCrossFilterType;
 ```

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [Slicer.ShowTypeOfItemsWithNoData](../slicer.showtypeofitemswithnodata/) property.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### list {#list--}

 Readonly.
-Returns whether the slicer associated with the specified slicer cache is based on an Non-OLAP data source.
-Read-only
+Indicates whether the slicer associated with the specified slicer cache is based on an Non-OLAP data source.

 ```javascript
 list : boolean;